getify/You-Dont-Know-JS/types & grammar/ch2.md

 ### Safe Integer Ranges

-Because of how numbers are represented, there is a range of "safe" values for the whole number "integers", and it's significantly less than `Number.MAX_VALUE`.
+Because of how `number`s are represented, there is a range of "safe" values for the whole `number` "integers", and it's significantly less than `Number.MAX_VALUE`.

 The maximum integer that can "safely" be represented (that is, there's a guarantee that the requested value is actually representable unambiguously) is `2^53 - 1`, which is `9007199254740991`.
 If you insert your commas, you'll see that this is just over 9 quadrillion.
-So that's pretty darn big for numbers to range up to.
+So that's pretty darn big for `number`s to range up to.

 This value is actually automatically predefined in ES6, as `Number.MAX_SAFE_INTEGER`.
 Unsurprisingly, there's a minimum value, `-9007199254740991`, and it's defined in ES6 as `Number.MIN_SAFE_INTEGER`.

 The main way that JS programs are confronted with dealing with such large numbers is when dealing with 64-bit IDs from databases, etc. 64-bit numbers cannot be represented accurately with the `number` type, so must be stored in (and transmitted to/from) JavaScript using `string` representation.

-Numeric operations on such large ID number values (besides comparison, which will be fine with `string`s) aren't all that common, thankfully.
+Numeric operations on such large ID `number` values (besides comparison, which will be fine with `string`s) aren't all that common, thankfully.
 But if you *do* need to perform math on these very large values, for now you'll need to use a *big number* utility.
 Big numbers may get official support in a future version of JavaScript.

 ### Testing For Integers